KSeF: National System of e-Invoices in Poland

 KSEF - A Scheme of the General Model

-Step 2: Performing authentication of the invoice in the National System of E-invoices.
+Step 2: Invoice authentication in the National e-Invoice System (KSeF).

 KSEF - A Scheme of the General Model

-Step 3: Receiving the statuses and the KSeF ID for a given invoice in Comarch EDI.
+Step 3: Downloading statuses and KSeF ID for a given invoice in Comarch EDI

 KSEF - A Scheme of the General Model